 The crazy things that I did when I first got my license, jumping the car on the streets of San Francisco, getting it up on two wheels around that corner on purpose, only to go back and try it again because it was so much fun.

 The mistakes I have made in relationships, people I have hurt by being so self absorbed and results driven that I forgot about anything but myself.

-Life is a series of forgiveness lessons, God coming back again and again, and helping us stand on legs that shouldn’t work, giving us grace when we don’t deserve it and moving us towards a life we can’t even begin to imagine on our own.
+Life is a series of forgiveness lessons, God coming back again and again, and helping us stand on legs that shouldn’t work.

 I once met a woman who’s life was a hundred times harder than mine.
 She smiled.
 She praised God.
 She laughed.
 She cried.
-She had hope for a future, and then she got one as the mother of children who were former orphans at Bring Love In.
+She had hope for a future.

 You see even though Hawa’s life is about as different from mine as you can get on this earth, she and I share two things that make us the same, we both need God, and we both have been helped by others who have stepped up and been there for us in our times of need.